troglobit/sysklogd/README.md

 GIT sources are a moving target and are not recommended for production systems, unless you know what you are doing!

+**Note:** some systems may have an older, or a vanilla, version of the GNU autoconf package that does not support `--runstatedir` (above).
+  Users on such systems are recommended to use `--localstatedir`, the `$runstatedir` used by sysklogd is derived from that if missing.

 Origin & References